Lyocell: one of the most ecological textiles

 lyocell wood pulp

-The wood pulp used in its manufacture comes from certified sustainable and renewable forests, and the trees are cultivated specifically for its production: pine, beech and, above all, eucalyptus.
-By sustainable forests, we mean that the trees are grown without insecticides or pesticides, with little water and on land not suitable for agriculture.
-As well as being made from renewable and sustainable materials, Lyocell's production has minimal environmental impact, which we'll look at together.
+The wood pulp used for its manufacture comes from certified sustainable and renewable forests and the trees are grown specifically for its production: pine, beech and especially eucalyptus.
+By sustainable forests, it is understood that the trees are grown without insecticides and pesticides, that they grow with little water and on land not suitable for agriculture.
+In addition to coming from renewable and sustainable materials, the production of Lyocell results in minimal environmental impacts that we will look at together.

-The transformation of bamboo and eucalyptus into textile fibers follows a similar process.
-However, the solvent used (NMMO or N-Methylmorpholine N-oxide) for Lyocell, in addition to being an organic compound that has undergone no chemical transformation, is non-toxic and biodegradable.
-This suggests that it is neither harmful to humans nor to the environment.
+The transformation of bamboo and eucalyptus into textile fiber follows a comparable procedure.
+However, the solvent used (NMMO or N-Methylmorpholine N-oxide) for Lyocell, in addition to being an organic compound that has not undergone any chemical transformation, is a non-toxic and biodegradable product.
+This therefore suggests that it is neither harmful to humans nor to the environment.
 Bingo!

-Textile materials are produced in a closed-loop manufacturing system.
-This means that all the resources used are continuously recycled, purified and reused.
-Wood pulp is dissolved in a non-toxic, non-corrosive solvent that is reused from 99.5% to 99.8%!
-Not only is this the case with solvents, but the same result is obtained with the water used in processing and textile dyeing.
-It's fantastic!
+The textile material is produced in a manufacturing system called closed loop.
+This means that all resources used are recycled, purified and reused continuously.
+The wood pulp is therefore dissolved in a non-toxic and non-corrosive solvent which is reused from 99.5% to 99.8%!
+Not only is this the case for solvents but this same result is obtained with water used in processing and to dye textiles.
+It's fantastic !

 clean and pure lyocell

-Lyocell's advantages include the fact that, since it is already clean and pure, it doesn't need to be bleached.
-What's more, as it's a highly absorbent fiber, it appropriates and retains dyes well.
-This reduces energy and water requirements at the dyeing stage.
+Among the advantages of Lyocell, since it is already clean and pure, this fiber does not need to be bleached.
+Additionally, as it is a highly absorbent fiber, it absorbs and retains dyes well.
+This allows for a reduction in energy and water requirements at the coloring stage.

-Unlike bamboo rayon, Lyocell doesn't need to be blended with cotton or other textiles to give a good-quality fabric that doesn't shrink in the wash.
-In most cases, the compromise will come from the fact that it is regularly blended to a small extent with spandex to make it even more durable and increase its suppleness and comfort.
+Unlike rayon from bamboo, Lyocell does not need to be mixed with cotton or other textiles to produce a good quality fabric that does not shrink when washed.
+In most cases, the compromise will come from the fact that it is regularly mixed in small amounts with spandex to make it even more durable and increase its flexibility and comfort.

-The comparison with cotton seems futile, since the latter requires much more water, pesticides and farmland (10 times more than Lyocell).
-On the other hand, Lyocell is very similar to bamboo rayon in terms of both raw material cultivation and textile quality.
-The difference lies mainly in the solvent used, bamboo's being chemical and toxic.
+The comparison with cotton seems futile to us since the latter requires much more water, pesticides and agricultural land (10 times more than Lyocell).
+On the other hand, Lyocell is very similar to bamboo rayon both from the point of view of the cultivation of the raw material and the quality of the textile.
+The difference is mainly at the level of the solvent, that of bamboo being chemical and toxic.

-When it comes to sweaters of equal quality, it's clear to us that we'd choose one made from Lyocell!
-We believe that this textile is both innovative and ensures a better future.
-Unfortunately, however, it's still only used marginally, and we think it would be better to use it instead of cotton.
-For the moment, Eco Loco has a few garments made from this textile.
-You can find them by clicking below:
+Given the same number of sweaters, it is clear to us that we choose the one made from Lyocell!
+We believe that this is a textile that is both innovative and ensures a better future.
+However, unfortunately it is still a textile used rather marginally and we consider that we would benefit from using it to replace cotton.
+At the moment, Eco Loco has some clothes made with this textile.
+You will find them by clicking here .

 Ecologically yours,